microsoft/ApplicationInsights-iOS/README.md

 // Send a message
 [MSAITelemetryManager trackTraceWithMessage:@"Test message"];

-// Manually send pageviews (note: this will also be done automatically) [MSAITelemetryManager trackPageView:@"MyViewController"
+// Manually send pageviews with a duration of 200 ms (note: this will also be done automatically)  (duration 200 ms) [MSAITelemetryManager trackPageView:@"MyViewController"
                            duration:300
                          properties:@{@"Test measurement 1":@(4.8)}];